joemoose/joemoose.github.io/docs/6-Sorcery.md

 ## Casting Spells and Corruption

-Anyone can cast a spell by holding a Grimoire in one hand and reading its contents aloud.
-They then add one Fatigue to their inventory and must make a Wit Save to avoid Corruption.
+Any character can cast a spell by holding a grimoire in one hand and reading its contents aloud.
+They then add one Fatigue to their inventory and make a Wit Save to avoid Corruption.

 Failure on the Wit Save increases your character's current Corruption level by one.
 You then roll d20 on the [Corruptions](6b-Corruption.md "Corruptions") table, adding their current Corruption level, to determine what, if any, Corruption manifests.